 Smoking Status

-Smokers pay substantially higher premiums at any age, and the gap widens after 50.
-If you have quit smoking for 12 months or more, most insurers will reclassify you as a non-smoker, which can reduce your premiums significantly.
-Contact your provider to request a rate review if your smoking status has changed.
+Smokers pay significantly higher premiums at any age, and the difference becomes more pronounced after 50.
+If you have been smoke-free for 12 months or more, most insurers will reclassify you as a non-smoker.
+Contact your provider to request a rate review - the savings can be substantial.

 📋